Live flooding information

 To view and receive flood alerts via Facebook, you can use the FloodAlerts Facebook app.

-Information on the towpaths can be found here.
+Information on River Severn towpaths in Shrewsbury can be found here.